testcontainers/testcontainers-java/docs/usage/kafka_containers.md

 ## Example

-The following field in your JUnit UI test class will prepare a container running Kafka:
+The following field in your JUnit test class will prepare a container running Kafka:
 ```java
 @Rule
 public KafkaContainer kafka = new KafkaContainer();